-Even if the Third Party were successful in persuading me that the information in the records is both information of a type described in clause 14(1)(a) and is information of the Third Party rather than simply "about" the Third Party, there is no reasonable possibility that the Third Party could establish that clause 14(1)(b) of the FOIPP Act would be satisfied.
+However, even if the Third Party were successful in persuading me that the information in the records at issue is information of a type described in clause 14(1)(a), there is no reasonable possibility that the Third Party could establish that clause 14(1)(b) of the FOIPP Act would be satisfied for any of the records.

 While the Third Party's position is that the information was supplied to the Third Party by the Public Body in confidence, and therefore clause 14(1)(b) is met, this position cannot succeed in law.
-The fatal flaw in this position is that for clause 14(1)(b) to be met, the Third Party must have given, or "supplied", the information to the public body in confidence, not the other way around.
+The fatal flaw in this position is that for clause 14(1)(b) to be met, the Third Party must have given, or "supplied", the information to the Public Body in confidence, not the other way around.
 This is how clause 14(1)(b) of the FOIPP Act has been consistently interpreted and applied in our jurisdiction.
 It is also consistent with how similar provisions in other jurisdictions across Canada have been interpreted and applied.

-Because the information in the records at issue was information in an inspection report, which originated from the Public Body, and the information was collected by the Public Body in the process of an inspection, and the report was prepared for the Public Body's own use as part of their legislative duties, the Third Party has no reasonable possibility of establishing that information was "supplied" by the Third Party, as required by clause 14(1)(b).
+Because the information in the remaining records at issue was information which originated from the Public Body, and the information was collected by or on behalf of the Public Body in the process of the Public Body's legislative duties, the Third Party has no reasonable possibility of establishing that information was "supplied" by the Third Party, as required by clause 14(1)(b).